-In Poincar\'e's illustrative example, $G=SO(3)$ was the group of rotations in three dimensions; the manifold $Q=\mathbb{R}^3$ was three dimensional Euclidean space; $\mathfrak{g}=\mathfrak{so}(3)\simeq \mathbb{R}^3$ and $\mathfrak{g}^\ast=\mathfrak{so}(3)^*\simeq \mathbb{R}^3$ were isomorphic to $\mathbb{R}^3$; the pairings $\langle\cdot , \cdot \rangle_{Q}$ and $\langle\cdot , \cdot \rangle_{\mathfrak{g}}$ were both the Euclidean scalar product; the operations ${\rm ad}$, ${\rm ad}^*$ and the momentum map $\mathbf{J}$ were all (plus, or minus) the vector cross product in $\mathbb{R}^3$.
+In Poincar\'e's illustrative example, $G=SO(3)$ was the Lie group of rotations in three dimensions; the manifold $Q=\mathbb{R}^3$ was three dimensional Euclidean space; $\mathfrak{g}=\mathfrak{so}(3)\simeq \mathbb{R}^3$ and $\mathfrak{g}^\ast=\mathfrak{so}(3)^*\simeq \mathbb{R}^3$ were isomorphic to $\mathbb{R}^3$; the pairings $\langle\cdot , \cdot \rangle_{Q}$ and $\langle\cdot , \cdot \rangle_{\mathfrak{g}}$ were both the Euclidean scalar product; the operations ${\rm ad}$, ${\rm ad}^*$ and the momentum map $\mathbf{J}$ were all (plus, or minus) the vector cross product in $\mathbb{R}^3$.
 Poincar\'e's new form of the equations of mechanics in that case reduced to Euler's equations for a heavy top.
 This 1901 result of Poincar\'e, together with Lie's discovery of the natural Poisson bracket on the dual of a Lie algebra, are the two key results, one in the Lagrangian, the other in the Hamiltonian formulation, of what has developed into geometric mechanics.
 Poincar\'e's paper \cite{Po1901} was carefully reviewed recently from a modern perspective in \cite{Ma2013}.
 For textbook discussions of geometric mechanics, see, e.g., \cite{Ho2009,MaRa1999}.

 The aim of the present work is to continue the theme of these earlier developments by revisiting Poincar\'e's starting point \cite{Po1901} and augmenting the Lagrangian \eqref{Lag-red} in Hamilton's principle to introduce a Lagrange multiplier $m$ into \eqref{Lag-red}, in preparation for introducing stochasticity later.
-That is, instead of \eqref{Lag-red}, we work with
+That is, instead of \eqref{Lag-red}, we work with the constrained action,

-in order to enforce the \textit{reconstruction relation} $g^{-1}\dot{g} = u$ for the curve $g(t)\in G$ which, in turn, generates the motion $q(t)=g^{-1}(t)q_0$ along a solution curve in $Q$.
-This form is appropriate for the introduction of stochasticity into Poincar\'e's original framework.
+in order to enforce the \textit{reconstruction relation} $g^{-1}\dot{g} = u$ for the curve $g(t)\in G$.
+The reconstruction relation, in turn, generates the motion $q(t)=g^{-1}(t)q_0$ along a solution curve in $Q$.
+This constrained form of the action facilitates the introduction of stochasticity into Poincar\'e's original framework.
 That is, in following Poincar\'e's lead in the deterministic case, we seek to lay the framework for \textit{stochastic} geometric mechanics.
 In deterministic geometric mechanics, as we have just seen, the time-dependent dynamics is modeled by the action of a transformation group.
 The geometric mechanics approach lifts the dynamics on the state space to a curve in the transformation group.